 - Nausea

-- Swollen glands near vaccine injection site
+- Swollen glands near the vaccine injection site

 - Shingles

-Alarmingly, some patients reported even more serious side effects after receiving the shingles vaccine including:
+Alarmingly, some patients reported even more serious side effects after receiving the shingles vaccine, including:

 - Allergic reactions